ROCm/MIVisionX/amd_openvx_extensions/amd_winml/samples/README.md

 **NOTE:**
 Make the below changes in the `winML-image.gdf` file to run the inference

-* Add full path to the car.JPEG image provided in this folder in line 11
+* Add full path to the data\car.JPEG image provided in this folder in line 11
 ````
-read input_image FULL_PATH_TO\car.JPEG
+read input_image FULL_PATH_TO\data\car.JPEG
 ````

 * Add full path to the SqueezeNet ONNX model downloaded in line 21